menuka94/java-hand-geometry-auth/README.md

 2. Middle Finger Height
 3. Ring Finger Height
 4. Pinky Height
-5. Palm Across-Length
+5. Palm Across-Length (From the base of the Thumb to the base of the Pinky)
-6. Palm Height
+6. Palm Height (From the base of the Thumb to the base of the Index Finger)

 ## Authentication Mechanism
 #### Measurements are taken as text inputs through the GUI